Ibadan Oyo State, Nigeria Travel Guide

 Learn a few Yoruba phrases to enrich your interactions.

 The University of Ibadan features a serene escape with its lush campus and zoological garden, while Mapo Hall showcases impressive colonial architecture.
-Savor a plate of Amala and Gbegiri, a local delicacy that truly defines Ibadan's culinary identity.
+Savor a plate of Amala and Gbegiri, a local delicacy that really defines Ibadan's culinary identity.

 Ibadan became home to Nigeria's first university, the University of Ibadan, established in 1948, fostering intellectual growth and leadership across the nation.